 Quote she lives by: “None of you have faith until you love for your neighbor what you love for yourself” – Prophet Muhammad (pbuh)

-Where she hopes to be in the next few years: Owliya has 4 daughters and is very proud of all them.
+Where she hopes to be in the next few years: Owliya has 4 daughters and is very proud of them all.
 Seeing Tiyya flourish is very important to her and she is thankful for everyone who has invested their time and efforts.
-Owliya says she is now waiting for her husband to retire so we they can live closer to their relatives in Seattle, Washington.
+Owliya says she is now waiting for her husband to retire so they can live closer to relatives in Seattle, Washington.
 There is a large East African community there and great business opportunities that she hopes to invest in.